kayla-manning/black-representation-ec/README.md

 ## Important directories and files

+- [final_report.docx](final_report.docx): This word document has the written report and the figures produced in the analysis file.
+If you only look at one file in this repository, this would be it.
 - [analysis.Rmd](analysis.Rmd): This file contains the code used to produce the figures and the analyses included in the written work.
 Knitting this document will produce `analysis.html`.
 - [analysis.html](analysis.html): This file contains the code from `analysis.Rmd` and displays the output.
 - [data](data): This directory contains the data used in this analysis.
   + [ec_votes.csv](data/ec_votes.csv): This file, compiled with data from the Office of the Federal Register, contains the allocation of electoral votes in presidential elections from 1944-2020.
   + [state_elxn_returns](data/state_elxn_returns.csv): This file, downloaded from the MIT Election Data and Science Lab, contains the state-level presidential election returns in elections from 1976-2020.
   + [ipums](data/ipums): This directory contains the data and scripts used to compile the Census data.
     - [ipums.R](data/ipums/ipums.R): reads in the data with a script.
-The `.dat` and `.xml` files needed to run this script were too large for GitHub, so this script only exists to show my methods for cleaning and structuring the data.
-I saved separate `.csv` files with the data needed to run the code in this analysis.
+The `.dat` and `.xml` files needed to run this script were too large for GitHub, so this script only exists to show my methods for cleaning and structuring the data into what I ultimately saved as [black_ipums.csv](data/black_ipums.csv).
-    - [saved_data](data/ipums/saved_data): This directory contains `.csv` files of the Census data I needed for this analysis.
+    - [black_ipums.csv](data/black_ipums.csv): This file contains the population data that I used for the analysis.
-    - [vap2004.xls](data/ipums/vap2004.xls): This file contains data on the voting-age population in the United States in 2004.
-The units of measurement in the ACS data for this year did not seem accurate relative to the surrounding years, so I downloaded this file so that I could compare the data and get the same units of measurement across election years.
+- [figures](figures): This directory contains saved images and HTML files of the tables and plots produced in [analysis.Rmd](analysis.Rmd) and included in [final_report.docx](final_report.docx).